nhokchihiro/appbio24-tramha/Week04/BMMB852-Week4.md

 Commit the script to your repository.

-## Part 2: Make use of ontologies
+Part 2: Make use of ontologies

-Sequence Ontology
+Lecture: Sequence OntologyLinks to an external site.

 Choose a feature type from the GFF file and look up its definition in the sequence ontology.
 Find both the parent terms and children nodes of the term.
 Provide a short discussion of what you found.

-Gene Ontology
-Identify a CC, MF, and BP term in the gene ontology relevant to your organism with a method of your choice.
-Explain the term and show its parent terms and children nodes.
-Find genes that are annotated with the term.
-List the genes.
-Discuss how well the genome seems to be annotated and whether the terms you found are broad or narrowly specific.

 Submit the link to the folder containing your script and the report.